-- Retrieve the patient's consultation data from the ABPM device in accordance with the manufacturer's instructions; - The pharmacist or pharmacy technician should interpret and explain the results; - Record the average daytime blood pressure readings in the consultation record; and - Based on the average daytime reading, the pharmacist or pharmacy technician should follow the relevant guidance in the service specification on the next steps for the patient.
+- Retrieve the patient's consultation data from the ABPM device in accordance with the manufacturer's instructions: - The pharmacy staff should interpret and explain the results; - Record the average daytime blood pressure readings in the consultation record; and - Based on the average daytime reading, the pharmacy staff should follow the relevant guidance in the service specification on the next steps for the patient.
 All readings (day time average systolic and diastolic) and the full ABPM report should be shared with the patient's general practice.